skoona/skn_utils/README.md

       SknUtils::ResultBean               # => Not Serializable and follows hash values only.
       SknUtils::PageControls             # => Serializable and follows hash values and arrays of hashes.
       SknUtils::GenericBean              # => Serializable and follows hash values only.
-    or Include AttributeHelpers          # => Add getter/setters, and hash notation access to instance vars of any object.
+      SknUtils::ValueBean                # => Serializable and DOES NOT follows hash values. or Include AttributeHelpers          # => Add getter/setters, and hash notation access to instance vars of any object.